signalfx/integrations/aws-autoscaling/README.md

 ### USAGE

 SignalFx provides built-in dashboards for this service.
-Examples are shown below.
+Find them on the Dashboards page in SignalFx.

 ### METRICS